 The Administration's interest in coordinating the actions of multiple agencies to provide timely reviews and authorization decisions through streamlined procedures and synchronization of both NEPA reviews and permitting in the most efficient manner is a worthy goal and one many previous Administrations also have sought to achieve.
-It is also the goal of FAST-41 legislation passed in 2017, which created FPISC.
+It is also the goal of FAST - 41 legislation passed in 2017 which created the Federal Permitting Improvement Steering Council (FPISC).
 Further, this is an important goal of the existing NEPA implementing regulations.